 There are many other great ideas for using pine needles in this post I wrote for the Herbal Academy: 8 Terrific Ways to Use Pine Needles Right Now.

-Most of these trees are very easy to find and identify (use a guide book, these Western Region and Eastern Region Field Guides to North American Trees look good), and are quite widespread.
+Most of these trees are very easy to find and identify (use a guide book, like these Western Region and Eastern Region Field Guides to North American Trees), and are quite widespread.
 I actually found three of them right in my yard, and the other one (Blue Spruce) not far down the road.
-You may even be able to make a tea from your own Christmas tree, as long as you have a real tree, of course.
+You may even be able to make a tea from your own Christmas tree, as long as you have a real tree that is.
 Just be sure that it wasn’t sprayed with chemicals first.

 For more about foraging in winter, check out my post about it here: